-Both low voltage and line voltage thermostat are used for controlling heating/cooling systems.
+Both low voltage thermostats and line voltage thermostats are used for controlling heating/cooling systems.
 Although line voltage thermostats are commonly used for radiant, convection or resistance heaters that are powered by electricity whereas low voltage thermostats are commonly used with central heating systems.
 A line voltage thermostat uses direct current, 120 or 240 volts, rather than the usual 24V found in newer systems.

 How to Tell the Difference: